 4 financial considerations for women

-For women, several considerations can have a big impact on your financial life — longer lifespans, greater time spent out of the workforce, the persistent gender pay gap, and growing wealth are just a few.
-These realities have been further illuminated throughout the pandemic, as roles at home and work are influx.
+For women, several considerations can have a big impact on your financial life — longer lifespans, the persistent gender pay gap, greater time spent out of the workforce and growing wealth are just a few.
+As the world continues to feel the effects of the pandemic and roles at home and work are in flux, these realities are emphasized even more.

-Here are four realities unique to women, and steps to help you take control of your financial future:
+Here are four actions that can help you take control of your financial future:

-How you can prepare: Consider balancing growth-oriented investments with guaranteed and more stable income sources in retirement.
-Your financial advisor will help you develop a strategy that considers the expenses associated with a longer lifespan.
+What you can do: With an advisor, consider balancing growth-oriented investments with guaranteed and more stable income sources in retirement.
 Growth-oriented investments often include stocks, while guaranteed and stable income sources include:

 - Social Security benefits, which are available to you beginning at age 62, unless you meet certain requirements